zakriyamalik/PF-Codes/README.md

 # PF-Codes
-This repo contains my C++ code as beginer.
+This repo contains my C++ code as beginner.